 What is the best Spacing for Garlic?

-Garlic should be planted 3-4 inches deep, 5-6 inches apart.
+Garlic should be planted 3-4 inches deep and 5-6 inches apart.
 Even though the garlic bulb is small, the stalk and leaves get quite large.

 How to Prepare the Soil for Garlic